Evening MBA Concentrations

 MBA concentrations provide students with a clear roadmap of elective requirements to develop expertise in specific business areas.
 Students are required to choose one official concentration and complete four electives (12 credit hours) that also count toward the required 33 hours of electives.

-A concentration in accounting will enable students to understand and prepare financial statements, record business transactions, compute and manage costs, participate in strategies for mergers and acquisitions, develop and use information systems to track financial performance, and devise tax strategies.
+The Evening MBA accounting concentration enables students to understand and prepare financial statements, record business transactions, compute and manage costs, participate in strategies for mergers and acquisitions, develop and use information systems to track financial performance, and devise tax strategies.

 Gain a deeper understanding of the practice of using analytics in business and industry.
 Learn how to understand, frame, and solve problems to make better decisions in different business areas.

-A concentration in business analytics develops student creativity and helps students develop a good understanding of analytical tools and techniques to define important business problems and to derive insight from the data needed to solve the problems they analyze.
+The Evening MBA business analytics concentration develops student creativity and helps students develop a good understanding of analytical tools and techniques to define important business problems and to derive insight from the data needed to solve the problems they analyze.

 Become a success-driven, self-employed individual.
 Turn a powerful idea into a multinational organization.
 Manage a new business venture.
 Lead an entrepreneurial unit of a larger corporation.
 These are just a few of the valuable skills you will gain in our leading-edge entrepreneurship elective courses.

-The MBA concentration in entrepreneurship focuses on the skills, knowledge, and attitudes required to successfully start a new venture, participate in an entrepreneurial company, or manage an entrepreneurial unit of a larger corporation.
+The Evening MBA entrepreneurship concentration focuses on the skills, knowledge, and attitudes required to successfully start a new venture, participate in an entrepreneurial company, or manage an entrepreneurial unit of a larger corporation.

 Learn how businesses raise the capital they need to start and sustain themselves.
 Understand how people invest in companies and how financial markets work.
 Professors share firsthand knowledge and real-world perspectives on how an economy allocates money to where it will have the most value — giving you the strategic advantage.

-The concentration in corporate finance, through its courses, teaches a core set of skills in financial modeling, debt and equity issues, valuation, mergers and acquisitions, financial planning, and risk management necessary in corporate finance positions as well as in other careers such as consulting.
+The Evening MBA finance concentration teaches a core set of skills in corporate finance, through its courses, teaches a core set of skills in financial modeling, debt and equity issues, valuation, mergers and acquisitions, financial planning, and risk management necessary in corporate finance positions as well as in other careers such as consulting.
 Students develop the skills and knowledge base to undertake positions in:

 - Investment banks and commercial banks